rubys/rails-visitor-counter/README.md

 ```

 At this point, a `pg` gem is installed, a `postgres` database is created, and a
 secret is set.
+Also, there now is a separate release step that will run
+your database migrations before restarting your server.

 Again, all without you having to worry about anything.

 ---